 Travelling with the Mavic Air Drone

 After a busy few months of mostly holiday it’s only fair I share my findings about the ‘Mavic Air’ from DJI and what it’s like to do proper travel with.
 My recent trip consisted of a final week in New Zealand, 2 Weeks Bali Indonesia, 4 days Philippines and 2 weeks Thailand.
 The purpose of this travel was just to enjoy the different cultures as a holiday experience with my girlfriend rather than go out of my way to create a drone film.
-I did actually end up going to Vietnam too for 2 weeks, but didn’t do any filming whatsoever.
+I did actually end up going to Vietnam too for 2 weeks, but didn’t really do any filming whatsoever.
 The drone was just there to film whenever I felt like it.

 Having departed with my bulky DJI Inspire 2 last November, my total baggage was significantly reduced.
 I had one 80 litre travel bag for my clothes total weight 15KG and my f.stop camera bag which weighed 12KG.
 So I would be absolutely fine for checked baggage as most airlines were 30KG / 25KG or 20KG for economy class.
 My main problem was my carry-on f.stop bag as most airlines limit is 7KG, however I always had a good excuse lined up “Oh I’m a professional Photographer, my insurers won’t allow me to check-in my camera because of the risk”.
 Check-in clerks are usually lenient when it comes to Photographers, and if they wanted to check they’d find a Nikon d750 with 14-24 lens taking up most of my bag’s space.
 Needless to say no-one wanted to weigh my carry-on for all 17 flights.